umijs/qiankun/docs/api/README.md

     - excludeAssetFilter - `(assetUrl: string) => boolean` - optional，some special dynamic loaded micro app resources should not be handled by qiankun hijacking

+    - disableCache - `boolean` - optional，qiankun will not load resources and excute code repeatedly when loading the same micro app multiple times, so it can improve performace and avoid the risk of memory leaks, default is `false`.

 - Usage

   Start qiankun.